OSGeo/OSGeoLive-doc/doc/quickstart/osgeolive_quickstart.rst

 See Also:
 --------------------------------------------------------------------------------

- * Getting started with Lubuntu and the LXDE desktop (which is used by OSGeo-Live): https://help.ubuntu.com/community/Lubuntu/Documentation and http://wiki.lxde.org
+ * Getting started with Lubuntu and the LXDE desktop (which is used by OSGeoLive): https://help.ubuntu.com/community/Lubuntu/Documentation and http://wiki.lxde.org
  * Getting started with the Ubuntu operating system: